plone/documentation/old-reference-manuals/plone_3_theming/elements/viewlet/move/overview.rst

 Removing a viewlet from a viewlet manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can't do anything more than hide your viewlet in the viewlet manager
+You can't do anything more than hiding your viewlets in the viewlet manager

 ::